 While nothing can make up for a lost spouse, parent or child, the monetary compensation you receive can provide some level of comfort.
 It may also be a way of seeking justice.

 ReShea Balams is an Atlanta wrongful death lawyer who assists people recover for their losses after their loved one was taken from them due to the wrongful or negligent acts of another.
 If your loved one has died and someone is to blame for that death, you may be able to obtain compensation.
 An attorney can represent you and your family.
-Contact Balams Law Group today at (404) 445-2005 to schedule a consultation.
+Contact The Balams Firm today at (404) 445-2005 to schedule a consultation.

 ReShea Balams represents clients in and around the Atlanta area, including in East Point, Alpharetta, Sandy Springs, Forest Park, Roswell, Lawrenceville, Smyrna, Riverdale, College Park, Norcross, Decatur, Duluth, Johns Creek, Milton and anywhere in Fulton, Cobb, Gwinnett, Clayton or DeKalb Counties.